Kneckter/HAProxySetup/README.md

 exit ${?}
 ```

 Note that this script must exit with `0` for the check to pass.
-You can test this script manually by running the following commands:
+You can test this script manually by running the following commands in same order as provided:
 - `RIP=ProxyIPAddress` #This sets the RIP environment variable to the proxy IP address.
-You can use the HAProxy address.
+Use the HAProxy address.
 - `RTP=ProxyPort` #This sets the RTP environment variable to the proxy IP port.
-You can use the HAProxy port.
+Use the HAProxy port.
 - `./banncheck_ptc.sh` #This runs the script.
 - `echo $?` #This displays the results of the script.
 It will most likely be 0 or 1.